Rami3ll/Rami3ll.github.io/_posts/2022-5-1-TenderFoot.md

 ![image](/assets/img/posts/vulnhub/TenderFoot/chandler.png)

 Now to gain elevated privileges,
->if theres anything this box taught me is always try to get user creds to login properly over a pty cause sometimes the SUID Biniaries set for that user might not really display as they should.
+> if there's anything this box taught me is always try to get user creds to login properly over a pty cause sometimes the SUID Biniaries set for that user might not really display as they should.

 Luckily for us we have a new clue, a base32 encoded charset::

 ```
 ┌──(azazel㉿azazel)-[~/Vulnhub/TenderFoot]